Kapeli/cheatset/README.md

 ## Contributions

-If you make an useful cheat sheet, please [contribute it](https://github.com/Kapeli/cheatsheets#readme) to Dash.
+If you make a useful cheat sheet, please [contribute it](https://github.com/Kapeli/cheatsheets#readme) to Dash.

 ## Usage